v4resk/red-book/ad/movement/kerberos/delegations/unconstrained.md

 Alternatively, the TGT can be used with [S4U2self abuse](s4u2self-abuse.md) in order to gain local admin privileges over the TGT's owner.

-Once the TGT is injected, it can natively be

-used when accessing a service, for example with [Mimikatz](https://github.com/gentilkiwi/mimikatz) to extract the `krbtgt` hash.
+Once the TGT is injected, it can natively be used when accessing a service.
+For example, with [Mimikatz](https://github.com/gentilkiwi/mimikatz), to extract the `krbtgt` hash

 ```bash
 lsadump::dcsync /dc:$DomainController /domain:$DOMAIN /user:krbtgt